020 7650 1200

 asbestos award Industrial disease

-Award presented to lawyer for her legal work and anti-asbestos campaigning
+Award given to lawyer for her anti-asbestos campaigning and legal work

-Campaigning anti-asbestos lawyer Harminder Bains has been presented with an award in recognition of her many years of groundbreaking and hugely successful legal work on behalf of victims of asbestos disease.
+Campaigning anti-asbestos lawyer Harminder Bains received an award for her groundbreaking and successful legal work advocating for victims of asbestos disease.

 News Article